 What should I wear?

 This is a recurring question, but unfortunately, there’s no clear answer.
 Like many other things that don’t have a clear answer, it’s because it differs from discipline to discipline, and everyone has different opinions.
 My general rule of thumb is that slight overdressing doesn’t hurt.
-For example, when I was visiting big tech companies for my job interviews, I wore suits.
+For example, when I was visiting big tech companies for my job interviews back in the day, I wore suits.
 I was worried that I looked like a weirdo.
 Indeed, obviously, I was the only one who dressed up like that.
 But, you know what?
 Nobody cared about what I wore anyway.
 So, what’s the point?
 Just be yourself, but if you are concerned, it’s okay to dress up, especially if you are presenting a paper.

 What if I’m alone?